 Confirmation that Ontario will be required to participate in the federal carbon pricing system is expected to be provided by the federal government in the coming weeks.
 For more information on the federal government carbon pricing program we recommend you visit this government site.

 Full details of the Federal Carbon Pricing Program application (EB-2018-0187) can be found on the Union Gas website.

-If you have any questions about this edition of Enerline, please contact your account manager.
+If you have any questions about this edition of Factsline, please contact Patrick Boyer.

 Patrick Boyer (519) 436-5470 Cell (519) 436-4915 Email: firstname.lastname@example.org